-Business administration courses will be transferred only from programs accredited by the Association to Advance Collegiate Schools of Business (AACSB) or from universities approved by the School of Business and Management.
+Business administration courses will be transferred from programs accredited by the Association to Advance Collegiate Schools of Business (AACSB), the European Quality Improvement System (EQUIS) or from universities approved by the School of Business Administration.

 Grades earned in transferred courses do not count in the student's cumulative GPA (CGPA).
 Credit hours of transferred courses count in the cumulative earned hours and may apply towards meeting graduation requirements.